-Your veterinarian may suggest a hydrolysed protein diet as a form of elimination diet.
-Don’t let the big name scare you.
+Your veterinarian may suggest a hydrolyzed protein diet as a form of elimination diet.
+Don't let the big name scare you.
 What this means is simply that the proteins in these formulas are broken down into smaller molecules.
 These smaller molecules are far less likely to trigger an allergic reaction.

 Fact #9 - Limited-ingredient cat foods are not necessarily hypoallergenic

 With some cats, all it takes is a microscopic amount of the allergen to trigger a reaction.
 Eliminating every trace of the offending food can prove to be a challenge with some types of commercial cat food.